treyhunner/dramatic/readme.md

 Other Features
 --------------

+Other features of note:

-Pressing `Ctrl-C` while text is printing dramatically will cause the remaining text to print immediately.
+- Pressing `Ctrl-C` while text is printing dramatically will cause the remaining text to print immediately.
+- Dramatic printing is automatically disabled when the output stream is piped to a file (e.g. `python my_script.py > output.txt`)

 Credits